98minjae/OCR_E2ETransformer/README.md

 (2) **Transformer Detection from DETR**
 * Detecting the texts in images
-* Output: binary predicttion of presence(1) or absence(0) of texts in image queries and Bounding Box coordinates
+* Output: binary prediction of presence(1) or absence(0) of texts in image queries and Bounding Box coordinates

 (3) **RoIRotate from FOTS**
 * Cropping the images with Bounding box coordinates